 Notes: On the weekend there are plenty of car parks in Coward St, Mascot but not during the week.
 All bikes can go on this path.
 If you want to put your bike on the train at Mascot, take two lifts down, or get out at Mascot and start riding.

 A not so obvious path is the little trek (3.5km) up through the parks of Earlwood from the Cooks River.
 This trail is fairly narrow and a bit bumpy at times but is great to ride.
 You don’t notice the climb so much.
 At the end of the trail in Earlwood, you can travel another 2km through some back streets that are marked with white bicycles and end up at the M5 cycleway.
-This then gives you the opportunity to ride up to Salt Pan Creek which is a great place to explore.
+This then gives you the opportunity to ride up to Salt Pan Creek and on to Oatley or even Sutherland.

 I really like the Earlwood section of the trail and it becomes a good place to turn around and ride back to Wolli Creek or wherever home is.